 The Facility « Investing for Employment » (IFE) is as an investment mechanism for employment, providing competitive grants to co-finance public or private projects in its height partner countries in Africa, including Morocco.

-IFE is part of the Special Initiative on Training and Job Creation of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+IFE is part of the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Operating under the brand Invest for Jobs, the Special Initiative aims to create good jobs and apprenticeships and to improve working conditions in its partner countries in Africa.

 The Facility « Investing for Employment » aims to support the creation of decent employment opportunities in Africa.
 It does so by offering co-financing grants for new investment projects with a high job creation impact.

 The first call for proposals in Morocco will be launched on 1 March 2021, seeking applications for four types of projects: